Eligibility: Bachelor’s Degree Programme in Social Services

 - a Finnish vocational upper secondary qualification or a further or specialist vocational qualification as a competence-based qualification, or a comparable previous education

-Note that you cannot apply with a university or university of applied sciences degree.
+- a university or university of applied sciences degree.

+Your school performance will not be scored.
 Admission will be based solely on the results of the entrance examination.
 This applies to all applicants, including those applying with a Finnish qualification.

 Diak does not use discretionary admission.